zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/MapLayerDefaultsTile.md

 ## Methods

 ### attribution
-The attribution for all tile layers.
+The attribution of all tile layers.

 #### Returns
 `\Kendo\Dataviz\UI\MapLayerDefaultsTile`